Kisangani: Establishment of Stanleyville and Kisangani

 On 3 September 1886, Administrator General Camille Janssen issued a decree establishing nine districts within the colony, including Stanley Falls District, each governed by a district commissioner.
 In 1887, Stanley proposed Tippu Tip as the governor (wali) of the Stanley Falls District, a proposal accepted by both Leopold II and Barghash bin Said.
 Tippu Tip assumed the position on 24 February 1887, and Stanley Falls District remained under Arab control until June 1888.
-However, hostilities resumed, and Arab Swahili influence in Stanley Falls District was not decisively eliminated until 1893.
+Hostilities resumed, and Arab Swahili influence in Stanley Falls District was not decisively eliminated until 1893.

 On 15 July 1898, the Governor General decreed that the Stanley Falls District would henceforth be called the Eastern Province (Province Orientale), with Stanleyville designated as its capital.
-The city evolved into a significant terminus for steamer navigation on the Congo River, transforming from a modest trading post into a burgeoning urban center and serving as the headquarters for the entire eastern Congo Free State, including Katanga and Kivu, for several years until 1933.
+The city evolved into a significant terminus for steamer navigation on the Congo River, transforming from a modest trading post into a burgeoning urban centre and serving as the headquarters for the entire eastern Congo Free State, including Katanga and Kivu, for several years until 1933.
 However, Stanleyville remained an underdeveloped administrative hub surrounded by native Congolese villages.
 As noted by Bogumil Jewsiewicki's "According to the testimony of the age","The villages of the Arabs, Kisangani-Singitini, as well as those of the Wagenya and the Lokeles around the Falls appear prosperous.
 Yet, they remain strangers to the town and are not part of its monetary economy.
 Their trade with the town is limited to the exchange of foodstuffs against indigo obtained from soldiers.
 The Wagenya especially exchange fish for cloth brought by the administration or its workers".The establishment of the CFL (Compagnie du Chemin de Fer du Congo Supérieur aux Grands Lacs Africains) in 1902, with the mandate of constructing a rail/river linkage between Stanleyville and Katanga, accelerated development with the labor force ranging from 1,200 to 4,100 men.
 The construction of the Stanleyville-Ponthierville (now Ubundu) railway, initiated in February 1903 and concluded in September 1909, spurred substantial urban expansion with lined and overhung trees, buildings surrounded by trees in bloom, well-constructed residential and commercial buildings.
 Stanleyville's economic significance largely stemmed from its location in a marshy tropical rainforest, which endows it with abundant natural resources.
 Its strategic position at a key freight breakpoint on the river also makes Stanleyville a vital hub for communications and goods transshipment operations.
-During the Belgian Congo colonial period, Stanleyville's urban structure comprised a commercial center and residential districts for Europeans (Belgians, Portuguese) and Asians, separated from the all-black "indigenous camps" by green strips, schools, military barracks or playgrounds.
+During the Belgian Congo colonial period, Stanleyville's urban structure comprised a commercial centre and residential districts for Europeans (Belgians, Portuguese) and Asians, separated from the all-black "indigenous camps" by green strips, schools, military barracks or playgrounds.